EqualifyEverything/equalify-outreach/TARGETS.md

 - **Churn**: 5% of users will quit Equalify year after year.

 ### Targets
-To reach a goal, we've established these year-after-year targets:
+To reach a goal, we've established these year-after-year targets.
+Year One started on August 7, 2028 (the day we took our first investment).
+Here are the targets:

 #### Year One
 - Leads: 454